HomeThe BooksAbout the AuthorBetween the Cracks of Here and There

 5. How long have you been writing?

 I’ve been writing for as long as I can remember.
 In fact, I wrote my first book when I was five or six years old.
-Most of my stories that I wrote as a kid were just like the Chronicles of Kendra Kandlestar, filled with magic, monsters, and mystery.
+Most of my stories that I wrote as a kid were just like the Chronicles of Kendra Kandlestar, filled with talking animals and dragons.

 6. Do you visit schools?